zegetech/zegetech.github.io/_posts/2018-10-29-what-and-why-docker.md

 ![virtual-machine-vs-containers](/assets/images/blog/docker/Container-vs-VMs.jpg)
 {:class="img-responsive center"}

-Also, with Docker, instead of putting the project codes into environments as in virtual machines, you build the environment as well and now you can run that environment anywhere.
+With Docker, instead of putting the project code into an  environment as in virtual machines, you build the environment as well and now you can run that environment anywhere.

 ## Terminologies: